Summer day meditation, week 3

 What do you think?
 Please comment!

-In my hometown near Cleveland, there once was a girl who liked to play hooky from school.
+In my hometown near Cleveland, Ohio, there once was a girl who liked to play hooky from school.
 She’d walk in the woods and read poetry.
-Back then, my town still had a rural flavor, with creeks, farmland, and forest where neighborhood kids could play for hours.
+Back then, my town still had some of its original rural flavor, with creeks, farmland, and forest where neighborhood kids could play for hours.
 Poetry and nature were the two things in the world the girl loved most.

-When she was seventeen, she got in her car and drove to the home of Edna St. Vincent Millay in upstate New York.
+When she was seventeen, the young woman got in her car and drove to the home of Edna St. Vincent Millay in upstate New York.
 The poet had died, but her sister, Norma, lived there.
-The girl stayed for a time, writing poetry and helping Norma organize Millay’s papers and manuscripts.
+The young woman stayed for a time, helping Norma organize Millay’s papers and manuscripts, while she also wrote her own poetry.

-Years later, when she won the Pulitzer Prize for her book of poems in the 1980s, I didn’t pay much attention, even though I’d been an English major in college.
+Years later, when this same woman from Maple Heights, Ohio won the Pulitzer Prize for poetry in the 1980s, I didn’t pay much attention, even though I’d been an English major in college.
 I was working in New York City and had left my poetry reading days behind.

-It wasn’t until I was in my forties and beginning to do some of my own writing that I thought I’d take a closer look at Mary Oliver to see what she was all about.
+It wasn’t until I was in my forties and beginning to do some of my own writing that I thought I’d take a closer look at Mary Oliver, that girl from my hometown, to see what she was all about.

 I hadn’t expected to be stunned.
 I mean, really.
-Why had I never read her before?
+Why had I never read her poetry before?

-I could try to describe her poetry with words like “powerful” and “transcendent” and “life-changing,” but I wouldn’t do her work justice.
+I could describe Mary’s poetry with words like “powerful” and “transcendent” and “life-changing,” but those weak words wouldn’t do her poems justice.
 Let’s just say it was exactly the right time for Mary Oliver’s poems to enter my life.
 A lot of it had to do with my novice efforts as a creative writer and with believing in myself.

-I believe Mary Oliver used to live in a house just around the corner from where I grew up, though she left home around the time I was born.
-Our hometown, Maple Heights, has been going through hard times lately, especially since the economic meltdown.
-In fact, a Cleveland neighborhood nearby has been called ground zero in the mortgage disaster.
+Mary Oliver grew up in a house just around the corner from where I did, though she left home around the time I was born.
+Our hometown went through especially hard times around 2008.
+A Cleveland neighborhood nearby was called ground zero in the mortgage disaster.

-Many homes have been abandoned.
-Some have been torn down.
-Wildflowers and weeds are taking over what used to be carefully tended lawns.
-Much of the wooded areas are gone, but occasionally people spot a deer or two, usually at dusk.
+Some homes were abandoned, some torn down; wildflowers and weeds took over what used to be carefully tended lawns.
+Much of the wooded areas are now gone, but occasionally people spot deer, usually at dusk.
+The town has held its own, though; the people who live there have great spirit.

-When I go back home to visit, I remember how it used to be.
-Sometimes I think of a girl skipping school, sitting cross-legged under a big, friendly tree in the woods, reading.
+When I go back home to visit, sometimes I think of a girl skipping school, sitting cross-legged under a big, friendly tree in the once nearby woods, reading poetry.